 NYU teachers and authors Maureen Brady and Martha Hughes lead the program featuring daily workshops, stimulating writing exercises and optional tutorials.

 Martha Hughes founded the Peripatetic on Shelter Island in 1991 as a gathering place for writers in need of a quiet time and place for writing, plus a caring and constructive assessment of their work by editors and peers.
-In keeping with its name, the Peripatetic moves freely from state to state and country to country, holding workshops in such diverse locations as Achill Island, Ireland; Anna Maria Island, Florida; Antigua, Guatemala; Siracusa, Sicily; Woodstock, NY; and Verona, Italy.
+Since then In keeping with its name, the Peripatetic has moved from state to state and country to country, holding workshops in such diverse locations as Achill Island, Ireland; Anna Maria Island, Florida; Antigua, Guatemala; Siracusa, Sicily; Woodstock, NY; Verona, Italy; and Deal, England.

 What remains the same year after year is the stimulating atmosphere and warm camaraderie created by a serious group of writers sharing work and writing concerns.

 St Simons Island, off the southeast coast of Georgia, is known for its beauty and rich history, which includes the Gullah culture dating far back in American history.